approov/quickstart-kmm-ktor/REFERENCE.md

 ```

 ## Precheck
 Performs a precheck to determine if the app will pass attestation.
 This requires [secure strings](https://approov.io/docs/latest/approov-usage-documentation/#secure-strings) to be enabled for the account, although no strings need to be set up.
-This will likely require network access so may take some time to complete.
+This will likely require network access so may take some time to complete, and should not be called from the UI thread.

 On Android: